Seeking God's Hand: Restoration Through Humble Dependence and Prayer

 Before carrying the people, children, and temple goods toward Jerusalem, Ezra proclaims a fast so the returnees may humble themselves, seek God for a safe road, and trust the gracious hand they have confessed before the king.

-22 For I was ashamed to ask of the king a band of soldiers and horsemen to help us against the enemy on the way, because we had spoken to the king, saying, “The hand of our God is on all those who seek him, for good; but his power and his wrath is against all those who forsake him.”
+22 For I was ashamed to ask the king for an escort of soldiers and horsemen to protect us from our enemies on the road, since we had told him, “The hand of our God is gracious to all who seek Him, but His great anger is against all who forsake Him.”

-23 So we fasted and begged our God for this: and he granted our request.
+23 So we fasted and petitioned our God about this, and He granted our request.

 Before carrying the people, children, and temple goods toward Jerusalem, Ezra proclaims a fast so the returnees may humble themselves, seek God for a safe road, and trust the gracious hand they have confessed before the king.